- You could get affordable ACA-compliant coverage if you work for a small business that doesn’t offer health benefits

 If your employer doesn’t offer coverage and you don’t have a recent or imminent qualifying life event, you’ll likely need to wait until open enrollment to sign up for your own health coverage.
 It runs from November 1 to January 15 in most states.
 If you’ve been uninsured or relying on a plan that’s not ACA-compliant, open enrollment is your opportunity to upgrade your coverage — and it might be much more affordable than you thought it would be.

 However, Native Americans can enroll in coverage year-round through the marketplace/exchange.
 Medicaid/CHIP enrollment is also available year-round for people who are eligible.
-There is also a special enrollment opportunity in 2022 for people who are eligible for premium subsidies and whose household income doesn’t exceed 150% of the poverty level.
+There is also a special enrollment opportunity for people who are eligible for premium subsidies and whose household income doesn’t exceed 150% of the poverty level.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health marketplace updates are regularly cited by media who cover health reform and by other health insurance experts.